StonlyHQ/StonlySdk/README.md

 ## Installation

-The simplest and most convenient way to incorporate StonlySdk is via CocoaPods.
+The simplest and the most convenient way to incorporate StonlySdk is via CocoaPods.
 You need to add the following line to your podfile:

 ```
 pod StonlySdk
 ```

-The standard approach to defining version is to use apply.
+The good practise would be to specify a particular version of the pod you wish to download.

 ## Usage